sumocoders/Factr/README.md

 ## Documentation

-The class is well documented inline.
-If you use a decent IDE you'll see that each method is documented with PHPDoc.
+Each method in the class is well documented using PHPDoc.